Mossvale Park is South Gippsland's historic botanic park & arboretum

 In 1946 Woorayl and Mirboo Shires jointly purchased 10 Acres which is the current Park, and declared it a public reserve.
 A public meeting was convened in the Berrys Creek Hall and the first Committee of Management was elected.

-Today Mossvale Park is managed by the Shire of South Gippsland, with a Committee of Management providing guidance and volunteer services.
+Today Mossvale Park is managed by the Shire of South Gippsland, with the Friends of Mossvale Park providing guidance and volunteer services.

 Mossvale Park facilities